 Vered Hopenstand, Hebrew Language.
 Graduated in History and Hebrew Literature from Bar-Ilan University.
 A teacher of modern Hebrew language and biblical Hebrew for decades, she was awarded the Milken Family Foundation’s prestigious “Jewish Educator” award in 2001.

-Rabbi Stan Levy, J.D., UCLA.
-Spiritual Development.
+Rabbi Stan Levy, Spiritual Development.
+J.D., UCLA.
 Spiritual leader of Congregation B’nai Horin – Children of Freedom in Los Angeles.
-Partner in the nationally known law firm of Manatt, Phelps & Phillips; co-founder of Bet Tzedek, which provides free legal services to the poor and elderly; co-founder of the Academy for Jewish Religion, California.
+Partner with law firm of Manatt, Phelps & Phillips; co-founder of Bet Tzedek, which provides free legal services to the poor and elderly; co-founder of the Academy for Jewish Religion, California.

 Rabbi Stephen Robbins, Mystical Thought.
 Ordination, M.H.L. in History, and honorary Doctor of Divinity from Hebrew Union College.
 Psy.D., Ryokan College.
 Co-founder of the Academy for Jewish Religion, CA; founding Rabbi of Congregation N’vay Shalom.

 Rabbi Rochelle Robins, Vice President and Dean of the Chaplaincy School.
 Rabbinic ordination from Hebrew Union College – Jewish Institute of Religion, New York.
-Certified ACPE, inc. Clinical Educator.
+Certified ACPE, Inc. Certified Educator.

 Rabbi Dr. Elijah Schochet, Talmud.
 Ordination from Jewish Theological Seminary.
 Ph.D. in Rabbinic Literature, Jewish Theological Seminary; M.F.C.C., Columbia University.
 Former Rabbi of Shomrei Torah Synagogue, West Hills, California (1960-1999).
 Founder of Kadima Hebrew Academy in the San Fernando Valley.
 Author of The Hasidic Movement and the Gaon of Vilna and other works.